ketil-malde/varan/README.md

 ## Output

-(Sorry, this section is a bit outdated - in particular, the allele counts are now either `as/cs/gs/ts` by default, or `as:ts:cs:gs:ns:gaps` if the `--sync` option is specified.)
+(Sorry, this example in this section is a bit outdated - in particular, the allele counts are now either `as/cs/gs/ts` by default, or `as:ts:cs:gs:ns:gaps` if the `--sync` option is specified.)

 After filtering this through `varan` as above, you get something that looks like: